mfessenden/SKTiled/docs/Tutorial/Getting Started.md

 ## Installation

 When you clone the **SKTiled** project, you'll see that there are four targets included.
 Two are demo applications, one for iOS and one for macOS.
-Those are included to let you quickly test your own content, or simple play around with the included demo content.
+These are included to let you quickly test your own content, or simple play around with the included demo files.

 ![Project Targets](images/project_targets.png)

-- SKTiled iOS Framework
-- SKTiled macOS Framework
-- SKTiled iOS Demo Project
-- SKTiled macOS Demo Project

-The demo projects are there for you to build and test your own Tiled content.
 The frameworks are bundles that can be linked in your SpriteKit projects.

-To use the frameworks, build one or both of the targets and install them in a location accessible to your project.
+To use them, build one or both of the targets and add them to your project.
 Make sure the *Minimum Deployment Target* is set correctly for your project (iOS 9+/macOS 10.11+).

+![adding framework](images/framework.png)

 ### **Framework Installation**

-After building the framework(s), you'll need to add it to your Xcode project and
+After building the framework(s), you'll need to add them to your project.

-![adding framework](images/framework.png)

 Select your target, and add the framework to the *Embedded Binaries* and *Linked Frameworks and Libraries* sections of the *General* tab.
+You'll also need to make sure it is linked in the *Build Phases > Embed Frameworks* section.

 ![framework linking](images/link_binary.png)

-You'll also add it to the *Build Phases > Embed Frameworks* section.

 ![framework embed](images/links.png)

 ### **Source Code Installation**